 According to Campaign Monitor, in 2018, ’email marketers will increase their use of automated emails, which are central to creating more email experiences.’

-So rather than setting up automated emails once and never looking at them again, you need to make sure that you’re reviewing and improving them regularly so that they are still efficient and you can supercharge the impact.
+Don’t set up automated emails once and never look at them again.
+Make sure you’re reviewing and improving them regularly so they’re still effective and you can supercharge the impact.
 It’s a good idea to set yourself a reminder to review these annually.

 It’s also important to look at your customer activity and aim to send automated emails at the right time and with the right content for their needs.